About The School

 - Evidence based practice.

-The School Board includes the Regional Director of Public Health and brings together representatives from Primary Care Trusts (PCTs), NHS Education North East, the 5 Universities, the Association of North East Councils (ANEC), the Faculty of Public Health (FPH), Consultants and Specialists involved in leading education, Trainees, the Teaching Public Health Network (TPHN), and Workforce Planning.
+The School Board includes the Regional Director of Public Health and brings together representatives from Primary Care, Health Education North East, the 5 Universities, the Association of North East Councils (ANEC), the Faculty of Public Health (FPH), Consultants and Specialists involved in leading education, Trainees, Building Public Health Futures, and Workforce Planning.
 A Programme Advisory Group has been set up also reporting to the Board, to oversee the implementation of the North East Leadership to Improve Health and Wellbeing programme over the next 3 years.
 The school is currently a virtual organisation with both commissioning and providing functions represented by its members at Board level.
 During 2009 the Northern Deanery has been re-shaped to reflect a split in Commissioning and providing functions.
 Accountability of the Head of School is to the Commissioning Dean in NHS Education North East; reporting also to the Regional Public Health Board and the Regional Advisory Group Prevention, Fair and Early Treatment one of the key themes within Better Health, Fairer Health.

 The School of Public Health Board links with the following other key strategic groups in the North East.